An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 – They called in sick, came the answer right away from Scott.
 He was the Vice President, Glenworth’s right hand.
 John John was spending a significant amount of the day with him lately.
 Both Rick and Tom were reporting directly to Scott.

 – Too many rounds last night, asked John John?
-Everybody else in the room burst in laughing, a laugh which sounded more like a kind of relief: “He is in a good mood!”
+Everybody else in the room burst out in laughing, a laugh which sounded more like a relief: “He is in a good mood!”